DaZZler12/Conversational-Flow-Dialogflow-CX-Competition-/README.md

 ii.
 Practice Mode
       and
 iii.
 Competitive Mode.
-Now user can select any one of the above modes and move with the flow of that mode. :)
+Now a user can select any one of the above modes and move with the flow of that mode. :)